kuokuo123/otter-launcher/README.md

 Some helper scripts can be found in the [contrib](https://github.com/kuokuo123/otter-launcher/tree/main/contrib) folder.
 Use your wm's window rules to control its window size.

-Also, it's recommended to setup [sway-launcher-desktop](https://github.com/Biont/sway-launcher-desktop) (more mature) or [fsel](https://github.com/Mjoyufull/fsel) (developing) as a module to launch desktop apps.

 # Demo

 Workflow